joangcc-pers/aidl-upc-w20245-rec-sys/experiments/experiments_results/experiments_report.md

   - dropout_rate = 0.5
   - learning_rate = 0.001
   - Achieves MRR@20 = 0.3014877736568451 and R@20 = 0.6393100023269653
+* The best configuration achieves better results than running experiment 5 (weight_decay=0,0001, no dropout_rate) for 25 epochs with a scheduler to adjust the lr.
+The results for experiment 6 are:
+  - R@20=0.5706
+  - P@20=0.0285

 ## Common Patterns:
 * Higher learning rate (0.001) consistently performs better